Neuri-AI/PPG/README.md

 #### Deprecation Notice
 - **Deprecated:** `PPGStore` is now marked as deprecated.
 Use **Pydux** instead.
   Backward compatibility is maintained for all v1.1.x versions, but `PPGStore` will be removed in a future major release.
-  A runtime warning is now displayed when `PPGStore` is used.

 ### 🎉 Native & Web UI Hybrid Applications